Isle of Wight Guru

 • East Wight holiday parks: Whitecliff Bay and Nodes Point are popular family-friendly caravan holiday parks with swimming pools and nice beaches attached.
 They also have lodges with hot tubs.
 Old Mill Holiday Park is a quiet caravan park overlooking Bembridge Harbour.
 St Helens Coastal Resort has lodges with hot tubs, and it gets great reviews but it's further from the beach than the others.

-**Save up to 15% at Whitecliff Bay or St Helens Coastal Resort via this link with discount code FOMO15 until 11/02/25 + cheap ferry travel**
+**Save 10% at Whitecliff Bay and St Helens Coastal Resort with code DOGFRIENDLY10 via this link until 31/12/26 + cheap ferry travel**

 Swimming pool at Whitecliff Bay